Matt Stutzman: Career

 Stutzman began practicing archery at 28 years old in 2010.
 In 2015, he broke the world record for the furthest accurate distance shot, which had been previously held by an able-bodied archer.

-His first Paralympic competition was in the 2012 Summer Paralympics, where he won silver.
+Stutzman's first Paralympic competition was in the 2012 Summer Paralympics, where he won silver.
 Stutzman has won multiple medals in various years at the World Para Archery Championship.
 Stutzman is featured in the 2020 documentary film Rising Phoenix.

-He went on to compete in the 2024 Summer Paralympics, defeating Ai Xinliang in a shoot-off and winning gold.
+Stutzman went on to compete in the 2024 Summer Paralympics, defeating Ai Xinliang in a shoot-off and winning gold.
 He mentored Sheetal Devi, who also competed in the 2024 Summer Paralympics.
 Stutzman stated that the 2024 Summer Paralympics may be his final Paralympic competition due to hip issues.

 Drag racing

 Stutzman developed an interest in motorsports in his youth when he took apart and rebuilt his father's motorcycle.
 While he aspired to race professionally, he opted to focus on archery first due to racing's high costs.
 He made his amateur drag racing debut in 2012, competing in Sportsman races at Eddyville Raceway Park with his 1968 Chevrolet Camaro.

-Once his archery career started to wind down, he began pursuing drag racing more seriously.
+Once his archery career started to wind down, Stutzman began pursuing drag racing more seriously.
 In 2025, Stutzman made his National Hot Rod Association debut in the West Central Division at Brainerd, where he achieved his longtime goal of reaching 200 mph when he went 214.69 mph.
 He entered the NHRA U.S. Nationals in August.

 When racing, Stutzman accelerates and steers using his feet: his right foot holds the steering wheel while his left is on the gas and brake pedals.
 His toes are used to hold the line lock, activate the transbrake, and trigger the parachutes.
 The car's steering column is shortened so that the wheel is closer to the pedals, and he also has a custom lever to quickly remove his seat belts.